solita/solita.github.com/_posts/2025-05-16-Introduction_to_bidirectional-languages-in-your-website.md

 ### Margin and padding

 If we take a closer look we can see that the margins and paddings aren't flipped when the directionality changes.

+There are out-of-the-box solutions that deals with margins and padding etc. automatically such as [rtlcss](https://rtlcss.com/learn/) and [tailwindcss-rtl](https://www.npmjs.com/package/tailwindcss-rtl).
+For demonstration purposes I will show you how to deal with them manually.

 When creating a website with support for both directionalities you should avoid using `margin` and `padding`.
-Instead we should use `margin-inline-start`, `margin-inline-end, `
-`padding-inline-start` and `padding-inline-start` which aligns items depending on the directionality.
+Instead we should use `margin-inline-start`, `margin-inline-end`, `padding-inline-start` and `padding-inline-start` which aligns items depending on the directionality.

 [Tailwind](https://tailwindcss.com/blog/tailwindcss-v3) offers RTL and LTR modifiers which can be used.